 I’m not sure why Sakura is “sure” the new store will have camera bags when, for all she knows, the store only sells plush toys and cutesy things.
 The original talks about purses and notebooks, which are also unlikely, but more likely than a camera bag.

 During the cleaning montage, there’s a scene where Sakura is having trouble with tape.
 It’s sticking to her over and over and she’s flailing around in a cartoony fashion trying to get it off.
 The dub omits this.

 This is one of the stupidest sound edits I’ve ever heard.
 So basically all music and sound effects are changed for the dub.
-For the most part, this is no big deal, but this was just retarded.
-When the girls are leaving Chiharu’s room, we hear a scratch-ish noise to indicate the sound of Chikaru’s window being opened.
+For the most part, this is no big deal, but this was just insanely dumb.
+When the girls are leaving Chiharu’s room, we hear a scratch-ish noise to indicate the sound of Chiharu’s window being opened.
 In the dub….get this, Nelvana replaced this sound with the sound of bowling pins falling down…

 In the original, Miss Maki tells the girls after her story about her last shop that she used to be engaged.
 Her fiancé was a designer who loved plush toys and said his dream was to open a plush toy shop with toys that he designed.
-That’s why keeping the shop open is so important to her, because it’s keeping his dream alive.
+The reason keeping the shop open is so important to her is because it’s keeping his dream alive.
 But she says she can’t do it anymore.
 I guess because of such a grim tale, this was edited out and they just made her say that the shop was her life.